tstenner1/Extract-Transform-Load-Project/README.md

 # Project Overview

 #E
-  *First we made the proper imports in Pandas
+  -First we made the proper imports in Pandas

-  --Next we extraced the CVS's into pandas and displayed them -Merged the two dataframes
+  -Next we extraced the CVS's into pandas and displayed them

+  -Merged the two dataframes

   -Listed the overall columns

 #T